omega8cc/boa/docs/MIGRATE-XMASS.md

-1. **CSF both directions** — appends each peer to both `csf.allow` and `csf.ignore` here and there (an allow alone still leaves the peer exposed to a guard temp-deny mid-migration), reloads CSF, then proves the reverse `target → source:3306` path by opening it — a few times over ~30 s, because the CSF reloads just before it can drop the first packet.
+1. **CSF both directions** — appends each peer to both `csf.allow` and `csf.ignore` here and there (an allow alone still leaves the peer exposed to a guard temp-deny mid-migration), reloads CSF, then proves the reverse `target → source:3306` path by opening it — up to six times, five seconds apart, because the CSF reloads just before it can drop the first packet.
 A dead reverse path is fatal now rather than at `init`, which fails *after* the target datadir has already been replaced.
 Override with `_XMASS_SKIP_REVERSE_CHECK=YES` if you firewall differently.